stixxnicky-lpa/loveparentingandautism/_posts/2025-04-25-toothbrushing-autistic-child-says-no.md

 And if tonight was a toothbrushing disaster?
 Tomorrow is a new day. 💙

 You're not alone in this.
 Your feelings are valid.
 And you deserve support — not just for your child, but for you.

-**What's worked in your house?** Drop it below — because someone reading this right now needs to hear what actually worked for you. 👇